 - Protects sensitive data

 Time to stick around?
 Let’s take a look at each of those points in more details.
-But before we do, let’s see how HTTPS can affect your website by diving into some statistics.

 If you want your website to be successful, SEO is key.
 While your website’s design is important, it’s no good having a beautiful website that no one can find.